 You may ask, what is the QLD third-party (CTP) insurance scheme?
-Fortunately, Queensland first introduced the Compulsory Third Party Scheme in 1936, which is still widely recognised as Australia’s best driver insurance compensation system.
-As a result, when injured in a Queensland road accident that is partly or wholly not your fault, you could make a CTP insurance claim yourself and negotiate directly with the third-party insurance provider.
+Fortunately, Queensland first introduced the Compulsory Third Party Scheme in 1936, and it is still widely recognised as Australia’s best driver insurance compensation system.
+As a result, when injured in a Queensland motor vehicle accident that is partly or wholly not your fault, you could make a CTP insurance claim and negotiate directly with the third-party insurance provider.
+CTP insurance can also cover damage inflicted on another person’s property.

 What should I do after a car accident? >